Skip to main content

 Franchise vs. Corporate Ownership:

 Public restaurant companies increasingly differentiate between highly franchised models (McDonald's, Yum!, Domino's, Wendy's) and company-operated concepts (Chipotle, Shake Shack).
-The former resemble PE-style cash generation machines, while the latter offer operating leverage and growth potential at the cost of higher capital intensity.
+The former resemble PE-style cash generation machines, while the latter offer operating use and growth potential at the cost of higher capital intensity.

 Investors should consider whether they prefer the predictable cash flows and asset-light structure of franchised systems or the unit growth potential and operating margins of company-operated chains.